STLabs/Articles/articles/2016-10-03-TheComponentPattern.md

 Keep in mind, when we talk about state in components we are interested in the transient state.
 Whether or not a component has internal stored state does not matter.

-An entire application is a component that takes it's initial state as input, and produces new state at some point in time.
+An entire application is a component that takes its initial state as input, and produces new state at some point in time.
 If we reason about this further, we can determine that any sub-component of the application is inherently dependent on the application state or the component wouldn't be necessary!
 In theory, all components in an application are a function of the same total state.
 AppState -> AppState.

 It would not make sense to write every component specific to an application.
 Components do something specific and we want to re-use them.
 Therefore, we make components work with  specific state.
 But how do we bridge from the parent component's state to it's subcomponents specific state?
 This is what is most important about this pattern.
 Where truth comes from, and where resulting updates flow.

-In theory every subcomponent's input is a mapping of it's parent's state.
-And every subcomponent's output causes an update to it's parent.
+In theory every subcomponent's input is a mapping of its parent's state.
+And every subcomponent's output causes an update to its parent.
 In the diagram above this is shown in the yellow as Map, and Reduce.
 All child input is a mapping of parent input.
 Even if the component takes no input, in theory it is a map of ParentState -> ().
-All child output is a reduce or fold into it's parent's process and may cause the parent to output.
+All child output is a reduce or fold into its parent's process and may cause the parent to output.
 So parent output is a function of (PreviousParentState, ChildOutput) -> NewParentState

 Not all components require input or have output.
-But it's always in the context of it's parent  that makes their use interesting to the application.
+But it's always in the context of its parent  that makes their use interesting to the application.
 Maintaining these relationships are the constraints of this pattern.

 Keep in mind, this is theory.
 How it is expressed and implemented is flexible.